trxoy2/ChessEvaluator/README.md

 - Python 3.8+
 - Git Bash

-The bash scirpt will install the libraries required for the pipeline to run.
+The bash scirpt will install the python libraries required for the pipeline to run.

-To run the pipeline:
+**To run the pipeline:**
 Open Git Bash terminal
 Navigate to the project directory: /BluebeamCodeProject Start the job by running this command: bash run.sh